SakshiSonawale/SQL/Restaurant Order Analysis/README.md

 You've been asked to dig into the customer data to see which menu items are doing well/ not well and what the top customers seem to like best.

 ## THE OBJECTIVES:
-1. Explore themenu_items table to get an idea oof what's on the menu.
+1. Explore the menu_items table to get an idea of what's on the menu.
 2. Explore the order_details table to get an idea of the data that's been collected.
 3. Use both tables to understand how customers are reacting to the new menu.

+## 📂 Dataset Description:
+Refer to the restaurant_db_data_dictionary.

+## 🛠️ Tools & Technologies
+SQL (for querying and analysis) - MySQL (database management)